zaky-fetoh/zaky-fetoh/README.md

 ### Hi there 👋
 I'm a MSc Student doing deep learning research.

-I love reading Deep learning research Paper and studying math.
+I love reading Deep learning research papers and studying mathematics.

-I can build complex RESTfull and GraphQL API Using NodeJS.
+I can build complex RESTfull, gRPC, and GraphQL APIs Using NodeJS.

 I can build a complex aggregation pipeline for mongoDB Databases.